Opioid Treatment Center

 Opioid Withdrawal Treatment

-Medical and social detox are important steps in helping a client transition into treatment, and we use medications and therapy to help with severe symptoms.
+Medical and social detox are important steps in helping a client transition into treatment, and if necessary, we assist incoming clients in finding appropriate detox programs for their needs prior to entering Corner Canyon.
 Naltrexone and Vivitrol and Suboxone and Probuphine (Long lasting Buprenorphine) are medications that can be used to help decrease cravings for opioids.
 Naltrexone is an oral medication and Vivitrol is a long lasting shot.
 Both need to be given after the client is detoxed or they can bring on detox symptoms.
 Suboxone is a combination of Buprenorphine and Naloxone.
 It can help users of heroin transition into treatment more effectively by preventing them from having painful withdrawal symptoms, however, it can have fatal side effects if used with alcohol or with other drugs that cause drowsiness or slow breathing.
 Probuphine is a new form of Buprenorphine, it is implanted in the client’s arm and lasts up to 6 months.
-Corner Canyon is not a proponent of long term Suboxone use, however, will continue a taper off of if the client comes from a detox center with a prescription.
+Corner Canyon is not a proponent of long term Suboxone use, however we will continue a taper off of it if the client comes from a detox center with a prescription.
 There is some evidence that CBD oil decreases opioid use and addiction, however, we are only doing research on it at this time.